Satisfactory Academic Progress

 Academic progress standards include:

-- A minimum cumulative grade point average (GPA);
+- A minimum overall grade point average (GPA);

-- Completion of a minimum percentage of all attempted credit hours (completion rate);
+- Completion of at least 67% of all attempted credit hours (completion rate);

 - A maximum amount of attempted hours based on the student’s degree objective.

-Students who are NOT maintaining these minimal standards will lose eligibility for aid until the student can improve their overall academic record.
-If a student continues after this point, they must do so without federal, state, or institutional financial aid.
+Students who are NOT maintaining these standards after the SAP reviews immediately lose eligibility for aid until they can improve their academic record.
+If a student continues after not maintaining SAP standards, they must do so without federal, state, and/or institutional financial aid.

-While there is an appeal process in place, only students who can document extenuating circumstances during an enrollment period, have taken steps to address those circumstances, and can come back into compliance or graduate within three semesters should consider appealing.
-Appeals require that students meet with an academic advisor.
+While there is an appeal process in place, only students who can document extenuating circumstances which occurred during an enrollment period, have taken steps to address those circumstances, and can come back into compliance or graduate within three semesters should appeal.
+Students must meet with their academic advisor to appeal (or Academic Affairs for students on the Keyser campus).
 Students are responsible for making payments when their bills are due regardless of the status of the appeal.

 Students can view the status of their financial aid academic progress on

 STAR (under the Financial Aid tab, click on “Eligibility” and then on “Academic